-In any deal there are a lot of necessary steps to take, whether buy-side or sell-side, whether it involves an investment bank, private equity firm, or corporate development business.
+In any deal there are a lot of necessary steps to take.
+Whether buy-side, sell-side, investment management M&A, asset management M&A, or even if it involves an investment bank, private equity firm, or corporate development business, the necessary workflows are intricate.
 Many hands are involved in each deal, confidential information is shared, and hard decisions are made.
 During the deal, it is important for the deal team to know exactly what stage these processes are in, while also being able to see the big picture and end goals.

 Until recently, the M&A due diligence process required long email threads, virtual data rooms, Excel trackers, and other tedious forms of m&a project organization and communication.
 But not anymore.